8 Regression*

 • R-squared (coefficient of determination): Proportion (in the range \([0,1]\)) of the variability of the dependent variable explained by the model.
 It is better to look at the adjusted R-square (adjusted for number of dependent variables).
 Typically, an R-squared of greater than \(0.7\) is considered good, but this is just a rule of thumb and we should rather use a test set for evaluation.

 Plotting the model produces diagnostic plots (see plot.lm()).
-For example to check for homoscedasticity (the residual vs predicted value scatter plot should produce a close to horizontal line) and if the residuals are approximately normally distributed (Q-Q plot should be close to the straight line).
+For example, to check that the error term has a mean of 0 and is homoscedastic, the residual vs. predicted value scatter plot should have a red line that stays clode to 0 and not look like a funnel where they are increasing when the fitted values increase.
+To check if the residuals are approximately normally distributed, the Q-Q plot should be close to the straight diagonal line.

 plot(model1, which = 1:2)